Hey guys. Sorry for my absence I was trying to spend the last weeks of my vacation with my family. That was a success. I hope you enjoy this chapter.

 She looked at the heart keychain.
 Something in those journal had almost cost Paige her life.
 Something in those journals had almost made Emily a single parent.
 Teddy had almost grown up without knowing both her mothers because losing another woman she loved would have destroyed Emily.

 She slipped the key into her front pocket and put the baby blanket into a brown paper bag left over from grocery shopping weeks ago.
 She put her jacket back on.
-She still had her shoes on, a pair of ratty white Converse that the prison had supplied her with when she had been released.
-The same pair had inspired Teddy to beg her mother to get her a similar pair but in miniature.
+She still had her shoes on, a pair of ratty white Converse knock-offs that the prison had supplied her with when she had been released.
+The same pair had inspired Teddy to beg her mother to get her a similar pair of the real deal but in miniature.
 The girl adored her, and was emulating her yet again.
 That cut her low.
 The girl would do better than to have an ex-con as a role model.

 The key to the Fields apartment hadn't been the first key she had been entrusted in.
 Paige had given her a key to the storage unit.
 Which looking around it now, it was mostly filled with her possessions from before.
 There were the footlocker trunks that made her think of the ones she had kept her spare uniforms and other things in.
 There was a camper cot set out with a rolled up sleeping bag on top.
 That was new.
 Paige must have left it here for her.